ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 </center>
 </figure>

 We see a **very similar trend for intelligence**.
-That is, we again see that the **absolute differences in dating market values is piled more heavily around zero for matches than mismatches**.
+That is, we again see that the **absolute differences in dating market values are piled more heavily around zero for matches than mismatches**.
 It is **less drastic here though**, than with attractiveness.
 This perhaps says that **attractiveness more naturally separates into these "leagues" than does intelligence**, which is perhaps a result of it being more difficult to ascertain someone's intelligence in 4 minutes than their attractiveness.

 Indeed, it seems from our analysis that **these "leagues" exist**, certainly for attractiveness, and arguably for intelligence.